 During the Healthcare Businesswomen’s Association (HBA) 21st annual Woman of the Year event, the association recognized Mark Swindell of Pfizer as its 2010 Honorable Mentor.

-“Alex was selected as the 2009 HBA Honorable Mentor because of his deep personal commitment to the advancement of women in the healthcare industry," said Ceci Zak, chair emeritus of the HBA.
-“We are grateful for all of his contributions to our organization and to the countless women he has motivated, mentored and encouraged to be great leaders in business.”
+“The HBA is pleased to recognize Mark Swindell as our 2010 Honorable Mentor because of his deep personal commitment to the advancement of women in the healthcare industry," said Susan Torroella, HBA chair emeritus and executive vice president at Wellness Corporate Solutions, LLC.
+“We are grateful for all of his contributions to the organization, particularly his support of the HBA Greater Philadelphia Chapter and to the many women he has mentored and inspired.”

 The HBA created the Honorable Mentor award in 2001 to annually recognize an individual who demonstrates long-term advocacy for current and future women leaders.
 Recipients exhibit personal dedication to developing, mentoring and promoting women in the industry, and are supportive of the HBA’s core purpose to further the advancement and impact of women in the business of healthcare.

 After receiving the award, Mark stated, “I have been fortunate to have benefitted from the guidance and counsel of several mentors in my career and have always strived to foster the professional growth and development of others, so each individual can realize their full potential.
 I am grateful to be named the Honorable Mentor this year by the HBA and am quite proud to continue a long association with this esteemed industry organization that nurtures women to become strong leaders.”